johnrm174/model-railway-signalling/README.md

 ## What's new for Release x.x.x:

 * New 'Signalbox Levers' feature - enables you to achieve a fully prototypical simulation of a signalbox:
-    * Levers can be added to the schematic and 'connected' to the signals and oints they control.
-Seperate levers can be assigned to a point's blades and the Facing Point Lock (FPL).
-Seperate levers can also be used to control each 'route' from a signal (i.e. semaphore signal arm or colour light signal route).
-Full interlocking is preserved, with a clear indication on the Signalbox lever as to the state of the interlocking.
+    * Levers can be added to the schematic and 'connected' to the signals and points they control.
+    * Seperate levers can be assigned to a point's blades and Facing Point Lock (FPL).
+    * Seperate levers can be asigned to each signal 'route' (i.e. semaphore signal arm or colour light signal route).
+    * Full interlocking is preserved, with a clear indication on the Signalbox lever as to the state of the interlocking.
+* Keyboard 'keycode' events can be mapped to Signalbox Levers:
+    * Enables easy integration with physical levers (such as the DCC Concepts S lever) via readily available keyboard encoders.
+    * Interlocking can either be preserved (recommended) or disabled (if you want the signals/points to reflect the state of the physical levers).
-    * Keyboard events can be mapped to Signalbox Levers.
-This enables control of the Lever from external physical switches (such as the DCC concepts S lever) via readily available keyboard encoders.
-Options are provide to display pop-up warnings if an external lever is switched whilst the lever is locked.
-Alternatively, Lever interlocking can be disabled (not recommended) if you always want the state of the points and signals on the layout to reflect the setting of the physical levers.
+    * Options are provide to display pop-up warnings if the user switches an external lever is switched whilst the lever is locked.
+* Schematic Object bulk renumbering utility:
+    * An easy way to consolidate your Signal, Point and Signalbox Lever numbering
+    * Most other schematic object types can also be renumbered as required
 * The 'Reset Layout' function now preserves track occupancy and incorporates a user-configurable switching delay so point and signal changes can now be sequenced (to avoid overloading the DCC accessory bus on larger layouts which may require a large number of points and/or signals to be reset back to their default states).